Healthdirect Free Australian health advice you can count on.

 How does cefalexin work?

-Cefalexin works by killing different bacteria that cause an infection.
-Always finish the full course of cefalexin as prescribed by your doctor to get rid of the infection.
+It’s important to always finish the full course of cefalexin as prescribed by your doctor to fully treat the infection.
 If you don’t, you risk the infection returning.

-Cefalexin is the name of the active ingredient.
-It is available in many different brands, which have different:
+Cefalexin (cephalexin) is the name of the active ingredient.
+It is available in many different brands, which may have different:

 • names